 The permanent record is maintained for at least 60 years after the student transfers, graduates, or permanently withdraws.
 The temporary record is maintained for at least 5 years after the student transfers, graduates, or permanently withdraws.
 Temporary records that may be of assistance to a student with a disability who graduates or permanently withdraws, may, after 5 years, be transferred to the parent/guardian or to the student, if the student has succeeded to the rights of the parent/guardian.
+Student temporary records are reviewed every 4 years or upon a student's change in attendance centers, whichever occurs first.

-The right to prohibit the release of directory information.
+5. The right to prohibit the release of directory information.